A Customer Relationship Management (CRM) system provides a central place where businesses can manage customer and prospect data.

 Salesforce and HubSpot are both great CRM options, but they have significantly different strengths and benefits.
 It’s important to understand how the features and other factors fit into your business’ needs and budget.

-As a HubSpot Partner and inbound marketing agency, we lean towards their CRM platform because of its pricing, integration and features, but that doesn’t mean Salesforce isn’t the right solution for your organisation.
+As a HubSpot agency and inbound marketing agency, we lean towards their CRM platform because of its pricing, integration and features.